 We were asked if we can custom make chicken coop ceramic stoneware Waterer / Feeder on commission.
 After searching for additional information, we found out that they were used until 50-100 years ago and all you can find is very expensive antiques ceramic waterer or feeders.
 Their size is about 2-3 litters.
 The benefits of the design below are: 1) Stable and hard to disturb, 2) Difficult for chickens to stand on it (less chicken poop in water or food), 3) Very durable and easy to use.
 The only design issue we came across is that it is one piece and may be difficult to scrub the inside.
-Have fun trying it!
+See pottery wheel lesson lesson below.

 Center the clay (about 6 lbs)

 Pull walls up